 Are there some exceptionally talented, passionate and legit people working as game designers in the MMO genre?
 Of course and thank the pantheon of gods of Azeroth and Norrath for them!
 Somehow they managed to survive the scourge of office politics with their integrity intact and to this day, are doing their best to keep the MMORPG torch burning.
 But to assume all are equally as noble is naive.

 Remember, the video game industry needs a steady supply of saints, heroes, and rockstars who will work 16 hour days and weekends, and don’t mind eating free barely warm takeout and have no desire to spend quality time with their loved ones.
-Perhaps this is why precisely why many creative people don’t last very long in this industry and seek meaningful careers elsewhere.
+Perhaps this is why precisely why many creative people don’t last very long in this industry and seek meaningful legitimate careers elsewhere.

 Are all video game studios as dysfunctional as was SOE?
 Thankfully, no. But the industry is still relatively new and there are a host of problems that need to be addressed.
 These include what I mentioned here and issues like mandatory crunch time and work/life balance.

 Even if we could fix all these problems we’d still be left with an industry that has abandoned any semblance of integrity and sold its soul for profits.
 These days, video game designers are more concerned about devising addictive Skinner box monetization schemes than they are creating great games.
 Game designers are like drug dealers who offer their clientele an assortment of narcotics such as loot boxes, pay to win and micro-transactions.
 Video games are now thinly disguised slot machines.
 Viva Las Vegas!